batzsh/solid-tech-talk/README.md

 ## 💻 About

-📚 SOLID - Conta Simples is a repository that provides an environment to test, learn and develop SOLID principles implementation.
+📚 SOLID - Tech Talk is a repository that provides an environment to test, learn and develop SOLID principles implementation.

 Project developed due a Tech Talk for [Conta Simples](https://contasimples.com/).

-Use the [master](https://github.com/henbalmant/solid-conta-simples/tree/master) branch to make your own SOLID implementation.
+Use the [master](https://github.com/henbalmant/solid-tech-talk/tree/master) branch to make your own SOLID implementation.

-Tech Talk's implementation can be checked at [impl/solid-principles](https://github.com/henbalmant/solid-conta-simples/tree/impl/solid-principles) branch.
+Tech Talk's implementation can be checked at [impl/solid-principles](https://github.com/henbalmant/solid-tech-talk/tree/impl/solid-principles) branch.

 ---